842Mono/DEBS-2021-Group-15/DESIGN.md

     - Assist in Flink performance optimizations

 - Snigdha Kalathur
-    - Implementing the operators for queries 1 and 2
+    - Designing and implementing the operators for queries 1 and 2
 - Mina Morcos
     - Designing the operators for queries 1 and 2.
     - Implementing the operators for queries 1 and 2.